Signed Into Law

 Which agencies enforce HB4668?

-HB4668 is enforced by Public Utility Commission of Texas (PUC) and Office of the Attorney General (OAG).
+HB4668 is enforced by Office of the Attorney General (OAG) and Public Utility Commission of Texas (PUC).

 Q

-The compliance urgency for HB4668 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4668 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q